Author: Benjamin Harrell

 Setting an end date to your goals not only helps it by creating urgency.
 With no start or end date, what is motivating you to begin today?
 In “I will exercise more this year by going to the gym three times a week for eight weeks”, you know you only have the next eight weeks to accomplish this goal, or else you have to start over!
 Time tables also simplify your fitness goal; you only need to focus on completing the gym workout to check off exercise from your wellness goals!

 Use the SMART method when you plan for wellness goals for the next few months!
 If you need some help, consider signing up for a complimentary Wellness consultation with Renee, SwimRVA Wellness Program Manager.
 She’ll work with you to plan out where you want your health to be and how to get there.
-Email Renee, or stop by the front desk for more information.
+Stop by the front desk for more information.

 Follow us for the latest! #SwimForIt!